bneedhamia/CurieEddystoneURL/README.md

 # CurieEddystoneURL
 Arduino 101 Sketch to Advertise an [Eddystone](https://github.com/google/eddystone) URL

+NOTE: Intel discontinued the Arduino 101 (Curie) board in 2017, so this project is obsolete.

 This sketch is intended to be an Arduino/Genuino 101 Eddystone-compatible Sketch

 The Eddystone BLE protocol is used by the [Physical Web(tm)](https://github.com/google/physical-web) project.
 The Physical Web project is about BLE (Bluetooth Low Energy) beacons that broadcast URLs so your users don't have to download an app just to interact with your device.